Unlimited SMS Marketing

 That’s why I recommend you select an SMS provider with a tiered pricing plan.
 What exactly does that mean?
 The SMS provider should offer plans according to the number of SMS subscribers or SMS messages being used.
 As the amount of subscribers or SMS messages increases, so does the cost for your business.
 This makes sense as both your business goals and the goals of the SMS provider are now the same.
 As your SMS campaign grows and brings in more customers, the profits of the SMS provider grows as well.
 This is a great relationship to have with your SMS provider as they are financially encouraged to help you grow your SMS subscribers and therefore bring you additional business.
 See the chart below for how your goals and the goals of the SMS provider align.

 Have a question about pricing models for text message marketing?
-Drop me a line and I’d be more than happy to answer any questions you may have.
+Leave a comment below.